commonsmachinery/catalog/doc/architecture.md

 Each module can be tested in isolation.

-The backend tasks share common infrastructure to handle event processing, so the tasks can focus on the business logic.
+The backend tasks should focus on the business logic, relying on common functionality in backend libraries and the event infrastructure.

-An event module sits between the frontend and the backend.
+An event transfer component is responsible for persisting events from the modules into a long-term event storage, as well as for sending them to the message queues that the backend tasks listen to.

 Data